stonezyg/modernize-apps-katacoda/scenarios/getting-started/02-instructions.md

 ## Links

 Links are [highlighted](http://redhat.com) and can be clicked to open a separate tab in your browser.
+You can then continue the scenario by returning to this tab (be sure not to close it!)

 ## Opening files